There are many companies out there who will tell you they offer the best home insulation for your situation. But do they really?

 Instead many builders tend to go with a thicker application of the lower cost insulation materials, unless they’re restricted by space.

 For example, if you have lots of space, say in your loft, and you’re not restricted on the depth of insulation you can install.
-It will be more cost effective to use a thicker installation of fibreglass rather than a thinner section of foil backed PIR board as the PIR board will be a more expensive way of achieving a similar R-value.
+It will be more cost effective (and more environmentally friendly) to use a thicker installation of wood fibre rather than a thinner section of foil backed PIR board as the PIR board will be a more expensive way of achieving a similar R-value and the foil back on the PIR board acts as a vapour barrier (which is not a good thing).

 Hopefully this will give you a better idea of your options regarding the best home insulation for your particular job.
 Consider the space available and the R-value you’d like to achieve and it’s then just a matter of deciding how much you’re willing to pay.